DariuszDepta/7DaysWalkingChallenge/README.md

 > 2024-03-28

+### Step 1.
+Fix: change the maximum allowed contract size

 ...and [Pinò](https://github.com/pinosu) has spotted it.
 There is a parameter called `MaxWasmSize` in `wasmd` which must be adjusted to allow bigger contracts to be storable on the chain.

-Add the following function to the end of `app.go` file:
+Add the following function to the end of the `app.go` file:

 ```Go
 // overrideWasmVariables overrides the wasm variables.